 As milia are not spots, spot treatments (such as benzoyl peroxide) will be ineffective.
 Squeezing or puncturing milia is not recommended either, as the content of these lumps is not fluid, and the squeezing will actually damage the skin surrounding the milia and make them even more noticeable.

 THE IMPORTANCE OF GOOD SKIN CARE

 A good skin care routine that includes a daily exfoliant will help prevent and reduce milia.
-If you don’t already have an exfoliant in your bathroom cabinet, try one of our AHA or BHA exfoliants.
+If you don’t already have an exfoliant in your bathroom cabinet, try one of our BHA exfoliants.
 If after a few weeks you still suffer from milia, we recommend you make an appointment with a skin therapist or beautician.